AManan651/Parkinson_Disease_Prediction_Model/README.md

 public_ML-Parkinson_model-
 # PARKINSON DISEASE
 Parkinson’s Disease (PD) is a progressive neurodegenerative disorder affecting movement due to the loss of dopamine-producing neurons in the substantia nigra.
-The exact cause is unknown, but genetic and environmental factors contribute to its development
+The exact cause is unknown, but genetic and environmental factors contribute to its development.
 ![image alt](https://github.com/AManan651/public_ML-Parkinson_model-/blob/main/parkinson-disease-symptoms-infographic_1308-48394.jpg?raw=true)

 # Symptoms